McLintock!: Production

-The script was developed by John Wayne as a way for him to express his disapproval for how Westerns negatively represent Native Americans, his opinions on marital abuse, and discontent for political corruption from either party; intentionally contrasting previous films in which Wayne starred but had little creative-control, such as John Ford's The Searchers.
+The script was developed by John Wayne as a way for him to express his disapproval for how Westerns negatively represent Native Americans, his opinions on marital abuse, and discontent for political corruption from either party, intentionally contrasting previous films in which Wayne starred but had little creative control, such as John Ford's The Searchers.
 Another sharp contrast from previous films of Wayne is the emphasis on comedy, and using the Western setting for slapstick possibilities.
-He offered the job of directing to Andrew McLaglen, son to Wayne's longtime co-star Victor McLaglen, who had directed a number of low-budget features and had worked widely in television.
-It was the first movie fully produced by Wayne's son, Michael, although Michael Wayne had worked on a number of other films in various capacities.
-The male juvenile lead was John Wayne's younger son, Patrick.
+He offered the job of directing to Andrew McLaglen, son of Wayne's longtime co-star Victor McLaglen, who had directed a number of low-budget features and had worked widely in television.
+It was the first movie fully produced by Wayne's son, Michael, although he had worked on a number of other films in various capacities.
+The male juvenile lead Dev Warren was played Wayne's younger son, Patrick.
+Henry Hathaway said he was going to direct the film, but Wayne was not willing to pay his fee.

 The film was shot at Old Tucson Studios, west of Tucson, Arizona, and at San Rafael Ranch House - San Rafael State Natural Area, south of Patagonia, Arizona, and Nogales.
 Although the name of the territory is never mentioned, and the Mesa Verde region where the film is set is located predominantly in Colorado, New Mexico, and Utah, in the court scene, the flag of Arizona is seen alongside the U.S. flag, although the flag of Arizona was not created until 1917.

-Many of the cast and crew, notably Andrew McLaglen, William H. Clothier, Bruce Cabot, Chill Wills, Edward Faulkner, Hank Worden, Strother Martin, and Maureen O'Hara, had worked with Wayne on other productions.
-Wayne insisted a supporting role be given to Yvonne de Carlo, whose husband had been injured making How the West Was Won.
+Many of the cast and crew, including Andrew McLaglen, William H. Clothier, Bruce Cabot, Chill Wills, Edward Faulkner, Hank Worden, Strother Martin, Michael Pate, Leo Gordon, Chuck Roberson, John Stanley (the Navajo actor and veteran member of John Ford's stock company, who plays Running Buffalo), and Patrick and Aissa Wayne, as well as Maureen O'Hara, had worked with Wayne on other productions.
+Wayne insisted a supporting role be given to Yvonne De Carlo, whose husband Bob Morgan had been injured making How the West Was Won.
 Michael Wayne estimated the budget as being $3.5 to $4.0 million.

 As in many other John Wayne films, Wayne is wearing his favorite "Red River D" belt buckle.
-It can be best seen in the scene where G.W. addresses the homesteaders about 10 minutes into the film, and at the end of the scene where the Comanche ride through town on the way to "the last fight of the Comanche," around 10 minutes from the end of the movie.
+It can be best seen in the scene where G.W.
+McLintock (Wayne) addresses the homesteaders about 10 minutes into the film, and at the end of the scene where the Comanche ride through town on the way to "the last fight of the Comanche", around 10 minutes from the end of the movie.